DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 | MODIFY PLAN CACHE PROPERTIES procedure (currently does not check authority)    | X         |                  | X                |                  |                |
 | CHANGE PLAN CACHE SIZE procedure (currently does not check authority)          | X         |                  | X                |                  |                |

-The SQL CREATE PERMISSION statement that is shown in Figure 3-1 is used to define and initially enable or disable the row access rules.Figure 3-1 CREATE PERMISSION SQL statement
+Figure 3-1 CREATE PERMISSION SQL statement

 <!-- image -->

 ## Column mask

 A column mask is a database object that manifests a column value access control rule for a specific column in a specific table.
 It uses a CASE expression that describes what you see when you access the column.
 For example, a teller can see only the last four digits of a tax identification number.

-Table 3-1 summarizes these special registers and their values.

 Table 3-1 Special registers and their corresponding values